dipasqualew/lucertula/README.md

 However, sensible data should be encrypted.
 Moving user data to the frontend is not a reason to keep confidential information in plaintext, as the web browser may shared, and this would expose private data to unauthorised users.

 Lucertula aims to help you with that.
-It doesn't implement encryption/decryption algorythms, but rather exposes utility methods and shortcuts to easily encrypt and decrypt through a number of strategies, namily from OpenPGP JS and the WebCrypto API, and storing data against a number of storages.
+It doesn't implement encryption/decryption algorithms, but rather exposes utility methods and shortcuts to easily encrypt and decrypt through a number of strategies, namily from OpenPGP JS and the WebCrypto API, and storing data against a number of storages.
 In particular:

 **Storages**